 With a more than 90 percent market share in 2019, Google claims the top spot with ease.

 While search engines like Bing, Yahoo!, and Baidu take the number two, three, and four spots, their market share doesn’t compare to Google.
 Google’s domination of the search engine market is unprecedented, resulting in claims that the company maintains a monopoly on search.

 For users, however, Google provides exactly what they need.

-Since the search engine launched in 1998, it’s undergone dozens of updates, refining its algorithm to provide users with relevant results and a seamless search experience.
-The company’s ability to deliver personalized results, based on features like browsing history and location, also enhance its value.
+Since the search engine launched in 1998, it’s undergone dozens of updates, refining its algorithm to provide users with relevant results and seamless search experience.
+The company’s ability to deliver personalized results, based on features like browsing history and location, also enhances its value.